jonathanatuscpsu/DM-python/README.md

 | 12.A         |                   [Basic Text Mining](.html)                                                    |

-Acknowledgments: I have drawn ideas or readings from the following syllabi:
+Acknowledgments: I have drawn ideas or readings from the following texts:
  - Ethan Swan, [Python for Data Science](https://github.com/uc-python)
- - And Many More.
+ - And many more.